Is Edging Bad for You? Yes — Here's What It Does to Your Brain

 What Is Edging and Why Do People Do It?

-Many people in the NoFap community understand the term edging.
-But what exactly is it?
-Edging is the act of stimulating yourself sexually until you reach the point just before orgasm, and then stopping.
-Some people repeat this process over and over during one session, riding the wave of arousal without crossing the finish line.
-It’s not full abstinence.
-It’s not masturbation in the traditional sense (since you may not finish).
-And it’s not harmless — especially when used as a way to delay a porn relapse
+Edging is the practice of stimulating yourself sexually until you reach the point just before orgasm, then stopping — and repeating that cycle, sometimes for hours.
+It's also called orgasm control, peaking, or surfing.
+Many people in the NoFap community recognize the term.
+It's not full abstinence.
+It's not standard masturbation (you may never finish).
+And it's not harmless — especially when used as a way to delay a porn relapse.

 Why Are So Many People Edging?

-The popularity of edging has exploded, especially among men trying to quit porn or gain control over their sexuality.
-Here are a few reasons people do it:
+The popularity of edging has exploded, especially among men trying to quit porn or take control of their sexuality.
+Here are the most common reasons people do it:

 To "Feel the Pleasure Without the Guilt"